crdschurch/crds-net/spec/fixtures/collections/_onsite_groups/adoption-and-foster-family-resources.md

   childcare: true
   id: 2fis1qVWaqR4Pow8UWMilD
   content_type: onsite_group_meeting
-- title: Adoptive, Foster, Kinship Parent Group | East Side
-  registration_link: "/adoptionfoster-parent-group-east-side/"
-  description: |-
-    We are adoptive, foster and kinship parents who are committed to caring for the fatherless.
-We join together to grow through training, education and most importantly building community with other adoptive and foster families.
-We are encouraged as we share stories and learn from others who are on a similar journey.
-We believe that the church can be a part of equipping and empowering families as we together “take up the cause of the fatherless” Isaiah 1:17.

-    We meet the second Thursday of every month January - May.
-  starts_at: '2020-01-09'
-  meeting_time: 2nd Thursday of Month (Jan - May) 6:30-8:30PM
-  room: Meeting Room C
-  childcare: true
-  id: 5157xqQ7zWsu5MYbDdqW2x
-  content_type: onsite_group_meeting
 - title: Adoptive, Foster, Kinship Parent Group | Oakley
   registration_link: "/sign-up/adoptive-foster-kinship-parent-group-oakley/"
   description: "Adoptive, Foster, Kinship Parent Group in Oakley will meet on the